FTC-23511/SolversLib-Docs/pathing/trajectory/trajectory-constraints.md

 ## Provided Constraints

-FTCLib includes a set of predefined constraints that users can utilize when generating trajectories.
-The list of FTCLib-provided constraints is as follows:
+SolversLib includes a set of predefined constraints that users can utilize when generating trajectories.
+The list of SolversLib-provided constraints is as follows:

 * `CentripetalAccelerationConstraint`: Limits the centripetal acceleration of the robot as it traverses along the trajectory.
 This can help slow down the robot around tight turns.
 * `DifferentialDriveKinematicsConstraint`: Limits the velocity of the robot around turns such that no wheel of a differential-drive robot goes over a specified maximum velocity.